-The commissioners, managers and staff of the Arts Commission share the belief that direct, personal constituent contact is the best way to maintain an understanding of customer needs.
+The commissioners and staff of the Arts Commission share the belief that direct, personal constituent contact is the best way to maintain an understanding of customer needs.
 The agency's organizational structure encourages frequent contact between staff and constituents, and allows them to build relationships in communities throughout the state.
-The agency regularly convenes conferences, meetings and forums which bring constituents together to discuss needs and ways to address them.
-New and emerging technology has broadened the agency's capacity to gather feedback from its constituents and expanded its ways of delivering information.
-The migration to an online grants process was responsive to a significant group of customers who were looking for more efficient ways of providing information to the agency, and continues to evolve based on customer feedback.
+The agency regularly convenes conferences and meetings which bring constituents together to discuss needs and ways to address them.
+New and emerging technology has broadened the agency's capacity to gather feedback from constituents and expanded ways of delivering information.
+The migration to an online grants process was responsive to customers who were looking for more efficient ways of providing information to the agency, and continues to evolve based on customer feedback.